arangodb/docs/drivers/spark-connector-new.md

 - In Spark 2.4, for corrupted records in batch reading, partial results are not supported.
 All fields other than the field configured by `columnNameOfCorruptRecord` are set to `null` (SPARK-26303).
 - In read jobs using `stream=true` (default), possible AQL warnings are only logged at the end of each read task (BTS-671).

+## Demo

+Check out our [demo](https://github.com/arangodb/arangodb-spark-datasource/tree/main/demo) to learn more about the new ArangoDB Spark Datasource.